 The Company assesses its CGUs at each reporting date to determine whether any indication of impairment exists.
 Where an indicator of impairment exists, an estimate of the recoverable amount is made, which is the higher of the fair value less costs to sell and value in use.
-The determination of the recoverable amount requires the use of estimates and assumptions such as long-term commodity prices, discount rates, future capital requirements, exploration potential and future operating performance.
-Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's-length transaction between knowledgeable and willing parties.
-The estimates are subject to risk and uncertainty and therefor there is the possibility that changes in circumstances will alter these projections, which may impact the recoverable amount of the individual assets or CGUs.

-Management periodically reviews the carrying values of its exploration and evaluation assets with internal and external mining related professionals.
+Management periodically reviews the carrying values of its exploration and evaluation assets with internal and external mining professionals.
 A decision to abandon, reduce or expand a specific project is based upon many factors including general and specific assessments of resources, forecast future metal prices, forecast future costs of exploring, and the general likelihood that the Company will continue exploration.
 The Company does not set a predetermined holding period for properties with unproven reserves.
 However, properties which have not demonstrated suitable mineral concentrations at the conclusion of each phase of an exploration program are re-evaluated to determine if future exploration is warranted and their carrying values are recoverable.

-iii.
+ii.
 Sales tax recoverability

 The Company incurs significant expenditures for the purchase of goods and services on which sales tax is paid ("GST/HST" in Canada and "IVA" in Mexico).
 The net amount paid is recoverable but is subject to review and assessment by the relevant tax authorities (Canada Revenue Agency ("CRA") in Canada and the Servicio de Administración Tributaria ("SAT") in Mexico).
 The Company files GST/HST returns on a quarterly basis with the CRA and regularly files the required IVA returns and all supporting documentation with SAT.

 Management applies significant judgment in assessing the recoverability of the IVA including: i) collections of previous claims made with the tax authority received during and in prior years; ii) communications with tax authorities and iii) review of the appropriateness of the supporting information.

 The Company is in regular contact with SAT in respect of its IVA filings and believes the full amount of its IVA receivables will ultimately be received; however, the timing of recovery of these amounts and the nature and extent of any adjustments to the Company's IVA receivables remains uncertain.
-Management assesses collectability and classification of the asset at each reporting period and currently includes a 100% provision for this balance until there is an expectation of recovery at which point that specific amount is recognized as a long-term receivable and the related provision reversed (note 7).
+Management assesses collectability and classification of the asset between current and non-current at each reporting period.
+If there is uncertainty surrounding collectability of a specific amount, the Company records a provision.
+Once there is an expectation of recovery, that specific amount is recognized as a long-term receivable and the related provision reversed. (note 7).